rickgennis/managebackups/src/managebackups.1.md

 Rather than specifying the two settings individually, there's also a Failsafe Paranoid option (**--fp**) which sets backups to 1 and days to 2.
 In other words, there has to be a valid backup within the last two days before pruning is allowed.

 # PROFILE CONFIG FILES
 Profile configuration files are managed by **managebackups** though they can be edited by hand if that's easier than lengthy commandline arguments.
 Each profile equates to a .conf file under /etc/managebackups.
 Commandline arguments are automatically persisted to a configuration file when both a profile name (**--profile**) and **-save** are specified.
-Comments (// and #) are supported.
+Comments (#) are supported.

 # EXAMPLES
-**managebackups --profile homedirs --directory /var/backups --file homedirs.tgz --cmd "tar -cz /home" --weekly 2 --notify me@zmail.com --save**
+**managebackups --profile homedirs --directory /var/backups --file homedirs.tgz --cmd "tar -cz /home" --weekly 2 --notify me@zmail.com --prune --save**
 : Create a gzipped backup of /home and store it in /var/backups/YYYY/MM/homedirs-YYYYMMDD.tgz.
 Override the weekly retention to 2 while keeping the daily, monthly and yearly settings at their defaults.
 This performs pruning and linking with their default settings and emails on failure.
 Because **--save** is include, all of the settings are associated with the homedirs profile, allowing the same command to be run again (or cron'd) simply as **managebackups -p homedirs**.

 **managebackups -p mymac --directory /opt/backups --file mymac.tgz --cmd "tar -cz /Users /var" --scp archiver@vaultserver:/mydata --time --notify "me@zmail.com, /usr/local/bin/push_alert_to_phone.sh" --save**
 : Create a gzipped backup of /Users and /var in /opt/backups/YYYY/MM/DD/mymac-YYYYMMDD-HH:MM:SS.tgz.
 Upon success copy the file to the vaultserver's /mydata directory.
-Upon failure notify me with via and a script that pushes an alert to my phone.
+Upon failure notify me with email and via a script that pushes an alert to my phone.

-**managebackups -p mymac --daily 10 --fp**
+**managebackups -p mymac --daily 10 --prune --fp**
 : Re-run the mymac profile that was saved in the previous example with all of its options, but override the daily retention quota, effectively having **managebackups** delete dailies that are older than 10 days.
 Also include the Failsafe Paranoid check to make certain a recent backup was taken before removing any older files.
 Because **--save** was not specified the **--daily 10** (and paranoid setting) is only for this run and doesn't become part of the mymac profile moving forward.

-**managebackups --directory /opt/backups --file pegasus.tgz --cmd "ssh pegasus tar -czf - /home" --scp me@remoteserver:/var/backups/{subdir}/{file} --fp**
+**managebackups --directory /opt/backups --file pegasus.tgz --cmd "ssh pegasus tar -czf - /home" --scp me@remoteserver:/var/backups/{subdir}/{file} --prune --fp**
 : Tar up /home from the pegasus server and store it in /opt/backups/YYYY/MM/pegasus-YYYYMMDD.tgz.
 Prune and link with default settings, though only prune if there's a recent backup (failsafe paranoid setting).
 On success SCP the backup to remoteserver.

-**managebackups --directory /my/backups**
+**managebackups --directory /my/backups --prune**
 : Prune (via default thresholds) and update links on all backups found in /my/backups.
 Without **--file** or **--command** no new backup is performed/taken.
 This can be used to manage backups that are performed by another tool entirely.
 Note: There may be profiles defined with different retention thresholds for a subset of files in /my/backups (i.e. files that match the **--files** setting); those retention thresholds would be ignored for this run because no **--profile** is specified.

 **managebackups -1**